Do you want to increase your net worth? Well, so did we. Let me tell you how we did it.

 My wife has done the same thing too recently!
 She went back to school to become an esthetician and she's working part-time doing work she REALLY enjoys.
 Her commute is short, her workload is reasonable and it’s a nice change of pace for her.

 ** Net Worth Total (January 2020) = $917,000 **

 We’ve come a long way since our -$50,000 net worth in 2010.
-I’m so proud of the hard work that Nicole and I put in along the way.
+I’m so proud of the hard work that Nicole and I put into increasing our net worth.
 Without my wife’s partnership, none of this would have been possible.

-As we’re closing in on a $1,000,000 net worth, my first thought is … it’s just a number.
+We recently crossed over the $1,000,000 net worth mark, my first thought is … it’s just a number.
 On the surface, it really doesn’t mean anything.

 But when you peel back the layers and find out what’s inside, that’s when you discover what our net worth is made of.
 Our home, our cars, our retirement savings and our emergency savings are all things that bring our family joy.
 These assets will allow us to live happy, healthy and purposeful lives.
 They will also allow us to give generously of both our time and our money.

 With some hard work and a little luck, our kids will see our example and continue to strengthen this family tree of ours in the future.

 What are you doing to increase your net worth?
 Where are you on your financial journey?

 Please let me know in the comments below!